|Solemn Sacred Way |

 Pictures of Sacred Way

 The road is often lined with stone statues which are important decorations of the mausoleum.
 These statues are usually 12 human figures (including the general, civil officials and meritorious officials) and 24 animals which are lion, camel, elephant, xiezhi (a mythological unicorn), qilin (one of the four "divine animals, the other three are dragon, phoenix and tortoise), and horse.
 There are 4 of each of these animals: two standing and two squatting with different meanings.
 Lion symbolizes awesome solemnity because of their ferocity.
 Camel and elephant are meant to suggest the vastness of the territory controlled by the court, because they are dependable transport in desert and tropics.
 Xiezhi was put there to keep evil spirits away, because it was believed to possess the sixth sense to tell right and wrong.
 If two men fight, a xiezhi would gore the wicked one.
 Qilin, an auspicious symbol, was placed on two sides.
 Horse, as the emperor's mount, is absolutely indispensable.
 It is said that these animals is supposed to change guard at midnight.

-Take bus 345 Express at Deshengmen West Station, get off at Chang Ping Dong Guan Station, and take bus 314 or 925 to get off at Changling Station.
+2. Take bus 345 Express or 886 from Deshengmen West Station, get off at Changping Dongguan Station, and then take bus 314 to get off at Nanxin Village Station.

 Beijing Bus / Subway Search